 To switch government direct deposits, such as social security, call the numbers below and make the change over the phone.

-If you have automatic payments that you would like withdrawn from your South Shore Bank account, simply download and complete the Automatic Payment Change Notice form and send this to each vendor.
-Here is a list of area service providers and their contact information for your reference.
+- If you have automatic payments that you would like withdrawn from your South Shore Bank account, simply download and complete the Automatic Payment Change Notice form and send this to each vendor.